irishgordo/harvester-wiki/Roadmap.md

 > [!Important]
 > The Roadmap presented herein outlines our tentative plans, which are subject to modification based on various factors over time.
 This document should not be construed as a binding commitment to delivery.
 Rather, its primary purpose is to provide insight into our intended objectives and strategic direction.
 >
-> For precise release schedules, please refer to the milestones page at https://github.com/harvester/harvester/milestones.
+> For tentative planned release schedules, please refer to the milestones page at https://github.com/harvester/harvester/milestones.
 >
 > Regarding the release cadence, please refer to [Release Schedule](https://github.com/harvester/harvester/wiki/Release-Schedule-&-Support).
 > In general, there are three minor releases per year, occurring in _**April, August, and December**_.